sodiumsun/snackcache/README.md

 SnackCache normalizes prompts before caching, which means **different formatting still hits the same cache**:

 ```
-"What is 2+2?"       → cache key: 8c21c2ea...
+"What is 2+2?"       -> cache key: 8c21c2ea...
-"What is 2+2? "      → cache key: 8c21c2ea...  ✓ same (trailing space)
+"What is 2+2? "      -> cache key: 8c21c2ea...  same (trailing space)
-"What is  2+2?"      → cache key: 8c21c2ea...  ✓ same (double space)
+"What is  2+2?"      -> cache key: 8c21c2ea...  same (double space)
-"What is 2+2?\n"     → cache key: 8c21c2ea...  ✓ same (newline)
+"What is 2+2?\n"     -> cache key: 8c21c2ea...  same (newline)
 ```

-This also reduces token counts on every request—fewer tokens sent upstream, lower costs even on cache misses.
+This also reduces token counts on every request - fewer tokens sent upstream, lower costs even on cache misses.

 ---